Ceasar/Encyclopedia/src/adler_1966.rst

 **Degrees of reading ability**

-The art of reading is the skill of receiving written communication as well as possible.
 As a skill, there are various degrees of reading ability.

 Reading is a complex activity, just as writing is.
 It consists of a large number of separate acts, all of which must be performed in a good reading.
 The person